 Hello, I’m Wendy!
-I have trained as both a speech & language therapist and a musician.
+I have trained as a speech & language therapist and a musician.
 From 1986 to 2012 I worked as a music specialist at Sutherland House School for children with autism, helping the children’s social and communication development through an approach known as Musical Interaction.
 I have run courses, workshops and in-service days around the UK on using music with young children, with a focus on developing communication.
-This included many training days for ICAN, a national educational charity (www.ican.org.uk), and workshops helping Sure Start workers to run music groups for very young children and their parents.
+This included many training days for ICAN, a national educational charity (www.ican.org.uk), and workshops to help Sure Start workers run music groups for very young children and their parents.

 Frequently Asked Questions

 You should automatically receive an email with your account details when you register with the site but if for any reason you cannot access this you can Click here to reset your password, or click on ‘Forgotten Password’.